zalando/zalando.github.io/_docs/resources/licensing.md

 Code dependency which require you to license **all** your code under the same license if you want to distribute it.
 If only used internally, you have no obligation to release neither source nor binary.

-Dependency can therefore be used for internal projects, but not for projects which will be distributed outside of Zalando.
+Dependency can therefore only be used for internal projects, but not for projects which will be distributed outside of Zalando.

 * You are free to: **use** commercially, **modify** and **distribute**
 * You must include: **copyright**, **license**, **source code**, **changelog**, **original source** and **install instructions**